day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 Of course, previously you would have `required` this `tenX` namespace so you had access to the API.

-WARNING: there's no `get-trace` or `tenX` - they are just my teching aid to explain the concept, so don't try to type them in at a REPL.
+WARNING: there's no `get-trace` or `tenX` - they are just our teaching aid to explain the concept, so don't try to type them in at a REPL.

 ## The Method